USDA-SCINet/scinet-site/sn_collections/_guides/ide/vscode.md

 ## SCINet Options for VS Code

 Microsoft's Visual Studio Code (VS Code) is a popular source code editor and development environment with support for many different programming languages.
-VS Code software includes a tool called VS Code Server that acts as a gateway from the VS Code session on your computer to the cluster so you execute your code on the cluster from within your VS Code session.
+VS Code software includes a tool called VS Code Server that acts as a gateway from the VS Code session on your computer to the cluster so you execute your code on the cluster from within your local VS Code session.

 ## VS Code Server in Open OnDemand

-1. Go to [Ceres OpenOndemand](http://ceres-ood.scinet.usda.gov/) and login.
+1. Go to [Ceres Open Ondemand](http://ceres-ood.scinet.usda.gov/) and login.
 1. From the Interactive Apps menu at the top select "VS Code Server"
    ![ood vscode interactiv app]({{ images_path }}/vscode/ood_vscode.png)
-1. Select the interactive partition, as well as any other desired options.
-The defaults are usually sufficient, but if you want to run from a project rather than your home directory, be sure to update your path.
+1. Select the Slurm partition, as well as any other desired options.
+The defaults are usually sufficient, but if you want to run from a project rather than your home directory, be sure to update your working directory path.
    Click "Launch"
    ![selecting options and path]({{ images_path }}/vscode/choose_path.png)
-1. A new VS Code session will automatically be created on one of the Nova compute nodes.
+1. A new VS Code session will automatically be created on one of Ceres' compute nodes.
 This may take a few minutes depending on cluster demand.
 Once the session has been created, click "Connect to VS Code".
    ![launching vs code]({{ images_path }}/vscode/connect.png)

 ### Managing extensions

 VS Code stores your extensions in your home directory by default, which can cause you to exceed your storage quota.
 To overcome this issue, you can move your extension directory from your home directory to a project directory and create a symbolic link to the new location.

 1. Create a symbolic link to store extensions.
-This only needs to be done the first time you run VS Code OnDemand.
+This only needs to be done the first time you run VS Code via Open OnDemand.
    *  Open the terminal window by going to:
-      "File" > "View" > "Terminal"
+      "File" -> "View" -> "Terminal"
-   *  In the terminal type the following commands, replacing `<project_name>` with your project name and `<user_name>` with your user name.
+   *  In the terminal type the following commands, replacing `<project_name>` with your project name and `<scinet_username>` with your user name.
-      *  Create a folder in work for the VSCode extensions:
+      *  Create a folder in your project directory for the VSCode extensions:
           ```
-          mkdir -p /project/<project_name>/<user_name>/.local/share/code-server
+          mkdir -p /project/<project_name>/<scinet_username>/.local/share/code-server
           ```
       *  Move any existing extension files to the new directory:
           ```
-          mv ~/.local/share/code-server/ /project/<project_name>/<user_name>/.local/share/code-server
+          mv ~/.local/share/code-server/ /project/<project_name>/<scinet_username>/.local/share/code-server
           ```
       *  Create a symbolic link between the old extensions directory and the new one:
           ```
-          ln -s /project/<project_name>/<user_name>/.local/share/code-server  ~/.local/share/code-server
+          ln -s /project/<project_name>/<scinet_username>/.local/share/code-server  ~/.local/share/code-server
           ```
 1. Install any desired extensions from the Extensions sidebar on the left-hand side.
-This only needs to be done the first time you run VS Code OnDemand, or whenever you need new extensions.
+Once an extension is installed, it will automatically be available for future VS Code sessions.
    ![installing exentions button]({{ images_path }}/vscode/extensions.png)